Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 By bouncing the flash from a Speedlight, you can mimic the way sunlight flows in through a window or softly illuminate a room.
 Whereas a pop-up flash is harsh and can cause unflattering dark shadows or red eyes, bounced light can beautifully and naturally illuminate your subject.

-If you shoot with a high ISO or a slower shutter speed, you won’t need to use flash very high.
+If you shoot with a higher ISO or a slower shutter speed, you won’t need to use flash very high.
 This will help make sure that your images look exceptionally natural.

 #7: Lightroom Magic: The Luminance Slider